-The following list will provide you with 20 skills that customer service operators need to strengthen support across channels.
-While many of the following skills are considered “soft skills”, like optimism and honesty, they are still skills we believe all operators can actively work towards—for that reason, we’ve provided you with action steps that can put you on the right path.
+The following list will provide you with 20 skills that customer service agents need to strengthen support across channels.
+While many of the following skills are considered “soft skills”, like optimism and honesty, they are still skills we believe all agents can actively work towards—for that reason, we’ve provided you with action steps that can put you on the right path.

-Whether you’re looking to increase your customer service game or make a new hire, this list will serve to guide operators in everyday support situations.
+Whether you’re looking to increase your customer service game or make a new hire, this list will serve to guide agents in everyday support situations.

 Customer demands can change from one minute to the next, leaving you blindsided and scrambling for solutions.
 For this reason, it’s imperative to remain open-minded to all the things that come your way, and adapt in order to provide excellent support.